-The Raft algorithm provides a mechanism for electing leaders (both Raft leader and write leader), deciding which nodes should be added or subtracted from the cluster, and generally ensuring that the distributed system remains consistent and fault-tolerant, even in the face of node failures.
+The Raft algorithm provides a mechanism for electing leaders (both Raft leader and write leader), deciding which nodes to add or subtract from the cluster.
+It generally ensures that the distributed system remains consistent and fault tolerant, even in the face of node failures.